aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 }
 ```

-Optionally we can add a constructor to the QueuedResetPassword class to queue the notifications to a different queue and/or different connection from the default connection and queue
+Optionally we can add a constructor to the `QueuedResetPassword` class to queue the notifications to a different queue and/or different connection from the default connection and queue.

 ```php
 class QueuedResetPassword extends ResetPassword implements ShouldQueue